matfin/editable-list/README.md

 #### As a developer, how can I use this in my project?
 This library is framework agnostic and does not use any third party utilites or plugins.
 It can be used in any framework, be it VueJS, React, Angular or just plain HTML.

-An extensive example of how to use it can be seen in the file `/dist/example.html`.
+An extensive example of how to use it can be seen in the file `/index.html`.
 The steps for using this are as follows:

 **Note:** This project will run in recent versions of all major evergreen browsers.
-It will not run in Internet Explorer or the older versions of Microsoft Edge that use the EdgeHTML rendering engine.
+Internet Explorer or the older versions of Microsoft Edge that use the EdgeHTML rendering engine are not supported.

-1: You need to include the script for the component in your HTML document as follows in this pared down example:
+1: You need to include the script for the component in your HTML document as follows in this example:

 ```
 <!DOCTYPE html>